 Shinya Kasatani of Japan created Selenium IDE, a Firefox and Chrome extension that can automate the browser through a record-and-playback feature.
 He came up with this idea to further increase the speed in creating test cases.
 He donated Selenium IDE to the Selenium Project in 2006.

 In 2008, the whole Selenium Team decided to merge WebDriver and Selenium RC to form a more powerful tool called Selenium 2, with WebDriver being the core.
 Currently, Selenium RC is still being developed but only in maintenance mode.
 Most of the Selenium Project’s efforts are now focused on Selenium 2.

-It came from a joke which Jason cracked one time to his team.
-Another automated testing framework was popular during Selenium's development, and it was by the company called Mercury Interactive (yes, the company who originally made QTP before it was acquired by HP).
-Since Selenium is a well-known antidote for Mercury poisoning, Jason suggested that name.
-His teammates took it, and so that is how we got to call this framework up to the present.
+The Name Selenium came from a joke that Jason cracked once to his team.
+During Selenium’s development, another automated testing framework was popular made by the company called Mercury Interactive (yes, the company who originally made QTP before it was acquired by HP).
+Since Selenium is a well-known antidote for Mercury poisoning, Jason suggested that name and his teammates took it.
+So that is how we got to call this framework up to the present.

 The supported languages are the same as those in Selenium RC.

 Selenium Grid is a tool used together with Selenium RC to run parallel tests across different machines and different browsers all at the same time.
 Parallel execution means running multiple tests at once.